HP-35 Scientific Pocket Calculator, 1972

 This is a Scientific Pocket Calculator.
-It was overseen (as design director) by Dave Cochran.
+It was designed by Edward Liljenwall and the design director was Dave Cochran and manufactured by Hewlett-Packard.
 It is dated 1972 and we acquired it in 2017.
 Its medium is molded plastic, metal, electronic components.
 It is a part of the Product Design and Decorative Arts department.

 In 1971, William Hewlett challenged his engineers to miniaturize the company’s 9100A Desktop Calculator, a forty-pound machine, into a device small enough to fit into his shirt pocket.
 The following year, Hewlett-Packard released the HP-35, the world’s first scientific pocket calculator capable of advanced calculations.
 The HP-35 name refers to the device’s 35 buttons.
 The HP-35 was the first scientific calculator to be sent to space, aboard the Skylab space station in the 1970s.